telekom/LibNbiot/README.md

 ### Install

 After cloning this project, the submodules (libNbiot libNbiotCore) need to be enabled.
-This ist performed by executing the commands:
+This is performed by executing the commands:

 `git submodule init`
 `git submodule update`